Shahaf-F-S/Shahaf-F-S/README.md

 # My name is Shahaf

 I am a self taught programmer and software developer.
 Along side being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, and a painter, my whole life.
-I also compose classical music for piano, as well as write lyrics and music for my songs from time to time.
+I also compose classical music for the piano, as well as write lyrics and music for my songs from time to time.

-I am also learning right now phisics, biology, electronics, 3D modeling, systems engineering, programming and sortware engineering.

 I am a Computer Science and Software Engineering teacher in highschool, as well as in juniorhigh.
 I also work as a private teacher for those subjects.